Erosion Control for Residential Construction

 • 12″ x 10′ wattle

 Installing continuous pallets is fast and simple but it does require equipment.
-Compost Filter Silt Sock is easy to repair and replace if a blowout does occur.
+Compost filter silt sock is easy to repair and replace if a blowout does occur.
+You can also reinforce silt fence with a line of silt sock for even more greater sediment control.

 Inlet Protection for Residential Erosion Control